 - I added some herbs de Provence that I had on hand but you could add anything you like – basil, thyme, parsley for example.
 Once this was soft, I set it aside.

 - When the crust was done, I sprinkled half the cheese on the bottom of the crust, added the cauliflower mixture, and topped with the rest of the cheese.

 - Then I whisked the 2 eggs and milk together and poured over the filling.

 - The pie went back into the oven at a lower temperature of 375 for about 30 minutes, until the center was set.

 - I let the pie cool for about ten minutes before slicing and serving for a midday snack.

-This concoction was a home run in many ways – it brought back happy memories of my college years, it was super easy and used up some leftovers, it was a hit with my family, and it fit in nicely to new habits I am trying to build, namely: reduce sugar intake, make veggies at least 50% of every meal, and limit bread consumption.
+This concoction was a home run in many ways.
+For example, it brought back happy memories of my college years, it was super easy and used up some leftovers, it was a hit with my family, and it fits in nicely with new habits I am trying to build, namely: reducing sugar intake, make veggies at least 50% of every meal, and limit bread consumption.

 My daughter liked it so much that she specifically requested I set a piece aside for her to pack for her school lunch the next day.
 All in all, vegetable success story!